 What AI actually does well

-AI tools are genuinely good at generating standard patterns fast.
-A landing page layout, a contact form, a responsive menu, CSS from a brief description — things that used to take hours can be in minutes.
-GitHub's research on Copilot showed developers completed certain coding tasks 55% faster with AI assistance.
-That's real.
+AI tools excel at generating standard, repeatable patterns at high velocity.
+A landing page layout, a contact form, a responsive menu — components that used to take hours can now be in minutes.
+GitHub's research confirms developers complete boilerplate tasks 55% faster with AI assistance.
+This is a technical reality.

-What this means for you: the cost of the — the standard structure every site needs — has dropped and will keep dropping.
-If you need a simple brochure site with no custom logic, AI tools have genuinely narrowed the gap between "build it yourself" and "hire a developer."
+This means the cost of — the foundational structure — is trending toward zero.
+If your project is a simple brochure site with no custom logic or deep integrations, AI-assisted tools have narrowed the gap between "build it yourself" and hiring a specialist.

-The question is: what percentage of a business website's value is the standard structure — and what's everything else?
+The critical strategic question is: what percentage of your website's value is the standard structure, and what percentage is the specific business logic that drives revenue?

 Where AI-built sites consistently fail

-Several things AI has genuinely changed — honestly:
+AI has fundamentally changed the speed of development — honestly:

-Writing boilerplate is significantly faster.
-Code that took an hour from scratch can be generated in five minutes and then adapted.
-This reduces the cost of standard component work — and that saving should reach clients.
+Scaffolding boilerplate is nearly instantaneous.
+Code that took an hour to write from scratch can be generated in seconds and then adapted.
+This efficiency should be passed to the client through faster delivery cycles.

 Why the bar has actually risen